prof18/marcogomiero.com/content/posts/2025/test-gradle-plugin-git.md

 ### 2. Creating Local and remote directories

-Two directories need to be created: the former (`testDestFolder`) will act as the  local repository where the Framework will be published, while the latter (`remoteDestFolder`) will be the bare repository that simulates a remote server.
+Two folders are created:

+* `testDestFolder`: acts as the local repository where the Framework is published.
+* `remoteDestFolder`: a bare repository that simulates the remote server.

 ```kotlin
 val currentPath = Paths.get("").toAbsolutePath().toString()